Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 9.2.
 Indemnity

-Licensee agrees to indemnify and hold harmless Licensor from and against any third-party claims, damages, or expenses (including reasonable attorneys' fees) arising out of Licensee's misuse of the Software, violation of this Agreement, or violation of applicable laws.
+Licensee agrees to indemnify and hold harmless Licensor from and against any third-party claims, damages, or expenses (including reasonable attorneys' fees and costs) arising out of Licensee's misuse of the Software, violation of this Agreement, or violation of applicable laws.
+Licensor will promptly notify Licensee of any such claim and Licensee will have the right to control the defense and settlement of such claim, provided that Licensee may not settle any claim that admits liability or imposes obligations on Licensor without Licensor's prior written consent.

 10. Export Control Compliance